Research Technician Fellowship

 Are you excited to learn new skills while getting paid?

-Are you worried about applying because you don’t have any experience?
+Are you hesitating to apply because you don’t have any experience?

 If you answered “yes” to these questions, this introductory internship is for you.
-Undergraduate and high school students over the age of 16, with little or no experience, are invited to participate in ongoing research at The Morton Arboretum, be mentored by our scientists, and see what it’s like to join a scientific research group.
-Experience careers that explore solutions for climate change, biodiversity, natural resources management, and urban life.
-Laboratory, computer, and outdoor field opportunities available.
+Undergraduate and high school students over the age of 16, with little or no experience, are invited to participate in ongoing research at The Morton Arboretum.

 Apply